cryptomirror/cryptomirror/irssi-ghost/README.md

-## Hello ##
+## IRSSI-GHOST ##

-This is an empty irssi module example, it was stripped from the libotr irssi plugin.
+This is an irssi module which provides python hooks for transforming communications in a manner suitable for privacy operations.

 Requirements
 ---------